Kaplan is considered a top brand by experts, and for good reason. We went into the courses and provided you with our Kaplan GMAT review below.

-The moment we first dove into our Kaplan GMAT prep course review, we could saw why it’s considered one of the best on the market.
+The moment we first dove into the Kaplan course, we could see why it’s considered one of the best on the market.
 It starts off with a study plan that is broken down into four sections and then those sections are further broken down into small, digestible courses.

 This platform also provides an easy-to-follow structure that ensures that the content resonates with students.
 Modules all include three sections that expand studies before and after the course.

-That’s the structure but what about the session itself?
+That’s the structure but what about the learning content?
 Lessons are built around high quality videos that really stand out.
-We’ll go into more detail about these videos further down in this review.
+We’ll go into more detail on these videos further down in this review.

-Finally, each module includes an “After Class” session that is designed to ensure students learned the vital information presented in the class.
-Students are also given a PDF textbook and directed as to what sections to read.
+Finally, each module includes an “After Class” session that is designed to ensure students learn the vital information presented in the class.
+Students are also given a PDF textbook and directed to the sections that should be read.

-GMAT Prep Kaplan provides over 140 hours of course work and a ton of video content to help students prepare for the GMAT.
-We found it’s more than sufficient.
+Kaplan provides over 140 hours of course work and a ton of video content to help students prepare for the GMAT.

-Our overall thoughts on Qbank are that it provides an outstanding method of practice.
+Our overall thoughts on the question bank are that it provides an outstanding method of practice.
 Each question is accompanied by an explanation.
-Although explanations aren’t as strong as other GMAT study courses, they adequately communicate the concept to students.
+Although explanations aren’t as strong as other GMAT study courses, they get the point across.

 GMAT Navigator Feature